dry-python/returns/docs/pages/io.rst

 Aliases
 -------

-There are several useful alises for ``IOResult`` type with some common values:
+There are several useful aliases for ``IOResult`` type with some common values:

 - :attr:`returns.io.IOResultE` is an alias for ``IOResult[...
 Exception]``, just use it when you want to work with ``IOResult`` containers